Meet Report: 25-27 October 2024 at Carlswark Cottage.

 The others headed first over the high route to Eyam then north to a ring cairn marked on the map – actually a Bronze Age barrow from which stone has been plundered and an urn removed.
 Reaching their next site, another Bronze Age one well away from any decent path, involved crossing a blocked-off stone gateway where the extended Trasler group headed off to take a longer much more sensible route round and down to Leadmill by the River Derwent.
 The remainder yomped across rough heather and bracken to the second barrow, Wet Withens sunken stone circle, and a chair stone.
 The barrow gave some protection from the cooling wind during a coffee break.
 On reaching Leadmill via Hoghall they were surprised to find the Traslers already there enjoying a coffee break.
 Here, Tom headed off to Hathersage for some retail therapy in the Outside climbing store.
 The return south was beside the swollen Derwent with occasional sightings of dippers.
 To show support for local initiative, coffee and apple crumble were taken at the Grindleford Community Store.
 A final pull up from Froggatt village to Riley took them to the seven Hancock family graves, 1666 plague victims who died in a single week.
 A pleasant 20km tour of historic and ancient sites with 520m ascent.

-President Elect, Ged Campion, joined us for the Beverley’s meal on Saturday evening.
+President Elect, Ged Campion, joined us for Beverley’s meal on Saturday evening.
 Discussion topics afterwards were as diverse as ever: re readings of Northanger Abbey; covid and the plague; bunk-bed ladder design and the value of Enid Blyton’s and JK Rowling’s oeuvres.

 Stuart made a solo Sunday round of Higger Tor, Carl Wark hill fort and after crossing the stream, Burbage Edge all from the northern end and under blue skies.